wintercms/docs/snowboard-request.md

 <a name="element-events"></a>
 ## Element events

 In addition to global events, local events are fired on elements that trigger an AJAX request.
 These events are treated as [DOM events](https://developer.mozilla.org/en-US/docs/Web/API/Event) and thus can be listened to by normal DOM event listeners or your framework of choice.
-The `Request` class will inject properties in the event depending on the type of event, however, the `event.request` property will always be the `Request` instance.
+The `Request` class will inject properties in the event depending on the type of event and the `event.request` property will always be the `Request` instance.

 ```js
 const element = document.getElementById('my-button');